larrylehan/larrylehan.github.io/_pages/publications.md

 Biometrics (2022).
 Wang X, Parast L, **Han L,** Tian L, Cai T.
 We propose a novel calibrated model fusion approach to optimally combine multiple surrogate markers to improve power.

-**Doubly Robust Semi-supervised Estimation of Survival**.
-**Han L,** Hou J, Cai T.
-This paper develops semi-supervised, transfer learning methods to improve efficiency of pragmatic trials when the study endpoint is time-to-event and is captured using imperfect surrogates in electronic health records.